siddhxrth/siddhxrth/README.md

 # Hey there, I'm Siddharth Lohani 👋

-I'm a Georgia Tech computer science student passionate about all things tech.
+I'm a Georgia Tech Computer Engineering student passionate about all things tech.
 Welcome to my GitHub! 🚀

 * 🎓 Currently studying at Georgia Tech.
 Relevant coursework: Linear Algebra, Multivariable Calculus, Intro to Object-Oriented Programming
 * 💡 Always curious, I love turning ideas into code and contributing to open source.